Can I Change My Filing for Legal Separation to a Divorce in San Diego and, if so, What are the Advantages and Disadvantages?

 A legal separation is started by filing the petition and summons for the legal separation.
 This is the same form as used for a divorce but a different box checked.
 A legal separation judgment will result in the exact same orders as a divorce for the family law issues of child custody, child visitation, division of assets, division of debts, spousal support and child support.
 The “best interest” standard used for the San Diego Judge to determine custody and visitation in a legal separation is the same for a divorce.
 The Disso Master program used to calculate temporary and permanent child support and temporary spousal support is the same whether a legal separation or a divorce.Is a Legal Separation or Divorce Better for Me?

 Sometimes, spouses do not know if they way to divorce but know they have to legally separate.
 Sometimes, in addition, the spouse who is living in San Diego may not meet the jurisdictional requirements for a divorce.
 It is possible to file for a legal separation in San Diego Superior Court and then amend the Petition to a divorce afterwards however this cannot be done after a judgment for legal separation is granted by the San Diego Superior Court Judge.
 One of the benefits of a legal separation is that the non member spouse can continue to obtain health insurance benefits from the member employee spouse for many health plans.
 One of the disadvantages of a legal separation is that, if either of the spouses ever want to remarry, then a divorce will have to be filed and a judgment of divorce entered.Can a Law Firm Help Me Make This Important Decision?

-The law firm of Doppelt & Forney, a Professional Law Corporation, APC can assist you in making the decision whether to divorce or legally separate.
+The law firm of Doppelt and Forney, APLC can assist you in making the decision whether to divorce or legally separate.
 Their office is conveniently located on the I-15 and has free parking and elevator access.
 They offer a complimentary and confidential consultation.